9 Injuries Massage Therapy Can Treat

 A complete rupture of the muscle-tendon unit occurs with a grade-three strain.
-Some strains are classified as third-degree even though the muscle still has some fibers intact because the damage is extensive.
+Some strains are classified as third degree even though the muscle still has some fibers intact because the damage is extensive.
 You would likely have significant pain at the time of the injury.
-Your pain can be minimal afterward because the ends of the muscle are separated and limb movement does not cause additional tensile stress.
+Your pain can be minimal afterwards, because the ends of the muscle are separated and limb movement does not cause additional tensile stress.

 Muscle strains generally arise from acute injuries.
 However, there might be repetitive tensile forces on the muscle that cause small degrees of fiber tearing, producing a chronic strain.
 In most cases, you probably can recall a specific movement or accident that produced the strain.

-- Swelling may have occurred in the area immediately after your injury, but is likely to subside after the initial inflammatory phase (approx 72 hours).
+- Swelling may have occur in the area immediately after your injury, but is likely to subside after the initial inflammatory phase (approx 72 hours).